Solidago virgaurea aka European Goldenrod

 European Goldenrod, Goldenrod, Woundwort

-How to care for European Goldenrod
+How difficult is it to take care of European Goldenrod

 European Goldenrod is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.